Mount Airy, Philadelphia: Transportation

 Two SEPTA Regional Rail lines connect the neighborhood to Center City.
 The Chestnut Hill West Line runs through West Mount Airy with stops at Upsal, Carpenter, and Allen Lane stations and the Chestnut Hill East Line runs through East Mount Airy with stops at Mount Airy, Sedgwick, and Stenton stations.

-The neighborhood is also served by bus routes 18, 23 (formerly a trolley line), 53 (formerly a trolley line), H, and L.
+The neighborhood is also served by bus routes 18, 23 (formerly a trolley line), 53 (formerly a trolley line), 51, and 71.

 Culture and community

-In 2011, the New York Times described the influx of new businesses to Mount Airy as a "cultural revival" buoyed by "the neighborhood's reasonable housing costs and relatively safe streets."
+In 2011, The New York Times described the influx of new businesses to Mount Airy as a "cultural revival" buoyed by "the neighborhood's reasonable housing costs and relatively safe streets."
 In 2013, CNNMoney named Mount Airy one of America's top ten best big-city neighborhoods.

-Mount Airy has a significant number of lesbian households.
-It has been called a "Ph.D. ghetto" because many residents have advanced degrees.
 The political tone of the neighborhood is predominantly progressive.
 One prominent Mount Airy politician is former Republican mayoral candidate Sam Katz.

-There are three Jewish congregations in Mount Airy (Germantown Jewish Centre, P'nai Or Jewish Renewal Congregation of Philadelphia, and Chabad-Lubovitch of Northwest Philadelphia).
-Additionally, there are three national offices of Jewish organizations (Aleph, Alliance for Jewish Renewal, the National Havurah Committee, and The Shalom Center).
+There are three Jewish congregations in Mount Airy (Germantown Jewish Centre, P'nai Or Jewish Renewal Congregation of Philadelphia, and Chabad-Lubovitch of Northwest Philadelphia) and the national office of the Jewish organization The Shalom Center.

 A Hare Krishna community is located on West Allens Lane.

 Mount Airy's main commercial district lies along stone-paved Germantown Avenue, which also serves as the boundary between East and West Mount Airy.
 The neighborhood has a variety of independent shops, restaurants, art galleries, clothing stores, coffee shops, a gastropub, wine bar, fitness centers, and professional offices.
 Mt.
 Airy also has two tented farmers' markets.
-There are also chain stores such as an Acme Supermarket and a Wawa.
 The Sedgwick Theater, notable for its art deco style, has been a cultural center in the past, and now houses the Quintessence Theatre Group.

 The Weavers Way Co-op, a long-running co-op grocery store in West Mount Airy, also manages two working farms, works with local schools, and provides fresh food to a shelter.

+In 2006, Mt.
+Airy was recognized by local government and movement leaders as having a significant number of lesbian households, similarly to how views were contemporaneously changing regarding the East Passyunk Crossing neighborhood, as it was dubbed by some as Philadelphia's "New Gayborhood" by around the same time period.